swaptacular/swpt_accounts/protocol.rst

 recipient's.
 Therefore, two separate `AccountTransfer`_ messages would be emitted for each committed transfer.

-.. [#negligible-transfer] Negligible transfer is an incoming transfer for which the transferred amount does not exceed the ``negligible_amount`` configured for the recipient's account (that
+.. [#negligible-transfer] A *negligible transfer* is an incoming transfer for which the transferred amount does not exceed the ``negligible_amount`` configured for the recipient's account (that
    is: ``0 < acquired_amount <= negligible_amount``).